Green and cheap? Doubts dog Lebanon's first electric car | Headlines

 Green and cheap?
 Doubts dog Lebanon's first electric car

-The current minister did not respond to a request for comment on state subsidy policy or renewable energy targets.
+Prices would then be "in line with what the consumers are willing to pay and able to afford", he said in written comments.
 Sales of electric cars have soared in many rich economies, promising eco-minded consumers low running costs coupled with a lower footprint.

 POWERLESS But Lebanon presents its own challenges.